chipsalliance/Caliptra/doc/Caliptra.md

 # Threat model

-This section describes the profile of attacks and attackers that Caliptra is expected to defend against.

 The Caliptra threat model describes attacker profiles, assets and attack surfaces, and paths to these assets based on attacker profiles.
 Subsections provide further details.

 Threat scenarios as comprehended by assets and possible attack paths are as complete as possible but focus on the worst case scenarios.
 Thus not every attack path to asset is captured in this threat model.

 ## Attacker profiles

-Attacker profile is the outcome of factors like the tools that are accessible to the attacker, the level of access to the target of evaluation, and expertise of the attacker to use these methods.
+An attacker profile is based on factors like the tools that are accessible to the attacker, the level of access to the target of evaluation, and expertise of the attacker to use these methods.
 These factors are described in the following tables.

 *Table 1: Tools accessible to attacker*